cncf/glossary/content/en/devsecops.md

 Unfortunately, automated release processes that fail to represent all organizational stakeholders adequately can exacerbate existing issues.
-A process that rapidly releases new software without considering security needs can degrade an organizations’ security posture.
+A process that rapidly releases new software without considering security needs can degrade an organization's security posture.

 ## How it helps